-Sapacitabine is being evaluated in the SEAMLESS Phase 3 trial being conducted under a Special Protocol Assessment agreement with the US Food and Drug Administration for the front-line treatment of acute myeloid leukemia in the elderly and in Phase 2 studies for MDS, lung cancer and chronic lymphocytic leukaemia.
+Sapacitabine is being evaluated in the SEAMLESS Phase 3 trial being conducted under a Special Protocol Assessment agreement with the US Food and Drug Administration ("FDA") for the front-line treatment of AML in the elderly and in Phase 2 studies for MDS, lung cancer and chronic lymphocytic leukaemia.
 Additionally, sapacitabine has been shown to have increased activity in cancer cells with BRCA- or Homologous Recombinant repair-deficient backgrounds, including ovarian cancer cell lines.
-In June, we reported new data at the American Society of Clinical Oncology Annual Meeting from an on-going multicenter Phase 2 randomized trial of oral sapacitabine capsules, in older patients with MDS after treatment failure of front-line hypomethylating agents, such as azacitidine (Vidaza®) and/or decitabine (Dacogen®).
+In June, we reported new data at the American Society of Clinical Oncology Annual Meeting from an ongoing multicenter Phase 2 randomized trial of oral sapacitabine capsules, in older patients with MDS after treatment failure of front-line hypomethylating agents, such as azacitidine (Vidaza®) and/or decitabine (Dacogen®).
 Median overall survival to date for all patients is 252 days or approximately 8.4 months.
 We will initiate regulatory discussions regarding an appropriate registration plan in this setting after a dosing schedule is selected.

 We have ongoing clinical programs in development awaiting further data.
 Once data becomes available and is reviewed, we will determine the feasibility of pursuing further development and/or partnering these assets, including sapacitabine in combination with seliciclib and seliciclib in NSCLC and nasopharyngeal cancer, or NPC.
-In addition, we market directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Liquid and Numoisyn® Lozenges for xerostomia.
-However, the distribution agreements for the promotion and sale of these products will terminate effective September 30, 2012.
+In addition, we marketed directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Liquid and Numoisyn® Lozenges for xerostomia.
+However, the distribution agreements for the promotion and sale of these products terminated effective September 30, 2012.

-From our inception in 1996 through June 30, 2012, we have devoted substantially all our efforts and resources to our research and development activities.
+From our inception in 1996 through September 30, 2012, we have devoted substantially all our efforts and resources to our research and development activities.
 We have incurred significant net losses since inception.
-As of June 30, 2012, our accumulated deficit during the development stage was \$263.6 million.
+As of September 30, 2012, our accumulated deficit during the development stage was \$265.5 million.
 We expect to continue incurring substantial losses for the next several years as we continue to develop our clinical and pre-clinical drug candidates.
-Our operating expenses are comprised of research and development expenses and selling, general and administrative expenses.
+Our operating expenses are comprised of research and development expenses and general and administrative expenses.

 To date, we have not generated significant product revenue but have financed our operations and internal growth through private placements, registered direct financings, licensing revenue, collaborations, interest on investments, government grants and research and development tax credits.
-We have recognized revenues from inception through June 30, 2012, totaling \$10.1 million, of which \$3.1 million is derived from fees under collaborative agreements, \$3.7 million of grant revenue from various United Kingdom and European government grant awards, and \$3.3 million from product sales.
-We have also recognized \$18.7 million in research and development tax credits from inception through June 30, 2012, which are reported as income tax benefits on the consolidated statements of operations, from the United Kingdom's tax authority, H.M.
+We have recognized revenues from continuing operations from inception through September 30, 2012, totaling \$6.8 million, which consists of \$3.1 million of fees under collaborative agreements and \$3.7 million of grant revenue from various United Kingdom and European government grant awards.
+We have also recognized \$19.2 million in research and development tax credits from inception through September 30, 2012, which are reported as income tax benefits on the consolidated statements of operations, from the United Kingdom's tax authority, H.M.
 Revenue & Customs since inception.
+In addition, we have recognized revenue from discontinued operations from inception through September 30, 2012 of approximately \$3.6 million from sales of commercial products.